sashakoning/Ctenophore_Project/Data_Repository/README.md

 5. Combine both markers and again build a ML tree

-## Folder: Data_Repository
+## Current folder: Data_Repository
-Contains fasta files of the two genetic markers, downloaded from NCBI
+This folder contains the fasta files of the two genetic markers, downloaded from NCBI using edirect.

 ## Folder: Project
 Contains subdirectories for the 5 steps listed above (including codes, data and results)